- About Us

 There are 7.2 million uninsured children in America—that's one in ten.
 Every 70 seconds, a child is born uninsured and each day 1,241 children are born without health coverage.
 CDF works hard to build support for children’s health and has been instrumental in passing legislation to expand access to comprehensive and affordable health coverage for children, including the landmark health reform bill passed in 2010 that now provides access to health coverage for more than 95 percent of all children.
 Unfortunately, in most states eligibility for coverage does not automatically translate into enrollment in coverage.
 Nearly 70 percent of uninsured children are currently eligible for Medicaid or the Children’s Health Insurance Program (CHIP), but are not enrolled due in large part to bureaucratic barriers.
 Getting eligible children enrolled remains a challenge and CDF will continue to work hard to ensure every child has the healthy start they need to survive and thrive in life.

-On February 4, 2009, President Obama signed the Children's Health Insurance Program Reauthorization Act (CHIPRA) into law.
-The Children's Health Insurance Program (CHIP) provides child appropriate health services to more than 8 million children in working families across America.
-Since its enactment in 1997, CHIP has helped to cut the number of uninsured children in half, to the lowest level on record, while improving health outcomes and access to care.
+On August 5, 1997, President Bill Clinton signed the Children's Health Insurance Program (CHIP) into law.
+CHIP provides child health coverage to more than 8 million children in working families across America.
+Since its enactment, CHIP has helped to cut the number of uninsured children in half, to the lowest level on record, while improving health outcomes and access to care.
 While CHIP is authorized through 2019, funding for CHIP will virtually disappear in 2015.
-Funding for CHIP must be continued until at least 2019 so states can keep children enrolled without gaps or loss of coverage entirely.
+Funding for CHIP must be extended at least four more years so families with children don't lose health care or have to pay more for less coverage.
 Get the facts: here are 10 things you need to know about CHIP and our new CHIP factsheet.

 How many uninsured children are in your state?
 How many children are enrolled in Medicaid and CHIP?
 Learn more about children's health in your state by downloading the State of America's Children 2014 Report.